hengestone/chirp/README.rst

     * The test shows that chirp is highly optimized, but if the network delay is bigger star- or mesh-topology can improve throughput.

+  * Up to 55'000 msg/s in synchronous mode

 Install
 =======